uacaps/NSObject-ObjectMap/README.md

 --------------------
 ## Set-Up ##

-The first step is to add NSObject+ObjectMap.{h,m} into your project.
-Once that's done you're ready to start creating your custom objects.
+The only step is to add NSObject+ObjectMap.{h,m} into your project.
+That's really it.

 --------------------
 ## Working with JSON ##